H-Rehan/Techlabs_DS04/README.md

 valuable insights for financial institutions to improve their risk assessment processes and reduce the likelihood of loan defaults.

+# Key Features

+• Exploratory Data Analysis (EDA): Visualization of loan status distributions, correlation matrices, and feature relationships.
+• Predictive Modeling: Application of machine learning algorithms like Linear Regression, Neural Networks, and Random Forest Classifier to predict loan default probabilities.
+• Feature Engineering: Identification of key factors such as loan grade, interest rate, and employment length that significantly influence default rates.
+• Visualization of Insights: Analysis of how employment length and home ownership status affect loan default rates.

 # Prerequisites
 Python version – 3.12.3
  Packages: